Give that boring ceiling instant character with this DIY Wood Board Porch Ceiling Makeover!

 See my full Laundry Room Makeover for more home inspiration and DIY tutorials.

 Feeling inspired?
-Get out there and follow this DIY Pine Tongue and Groove Ceiling Tutorial.
+Get out there and follow this DIY Wood Board Porch Ceiling.
 Have fun and let me know if you have questions.
 Don’t forget to sign up for the Abbotts At Home email newsletter to get DIY, Remodeling, and Crafty ideas in your inbox.